a-maze-d/fledex/README.md

 The smoothest way is to use the Fledex DSL which defines some functions and macros.
 To enable them you need to `use Fledex`.
 This will (by default) start the animation manager (`Fledex.Animation.Manager`) through which all led definitions are routed.
 But don't worry, you won't really see it.

 **Note:** by enabling the DSL through the `use Fledex` call, the most important modules are imported: `Fledex.Leds`, `Fledex.LedStrip`, `Fledex.Utils.PubSub`, `Fledex.Color.Names`, or aliased (the different drivers all part of the `FledexDriver.Impl` namespace).
 We will see a bit later what functionality those modules provide.
+**Note:** this could lead to the issue that you run into conflict with other libraries (like `Kino`).
+In that case just use the full module qualifier and prefix it with `Elixir.`

 As a next step you define an LED strip through the `led_strip` macro.
 While defining the led strip you need to decide on how you want to talk to your strip; you need an appropriate driver.
 There are several ways on how you can address your LED strip.
 The most common ways are through an SPI bus (`Fledex.Driver.Impl.Spi`) or through Kino (`Fledex.Driver.Impl.Kino`) as a simulated LED strip in [Livebook](https://livebook.dev/).
 It is possible to adjust the settings of the drivers, or even define several drivers at the same time.